Updated as on 15th December, 2018

 vi.
 The arrestee should, where he so requests, be also examined at the time of his arrest and major and minor injuries, if any present on his/her body, must be recorded at that time.
 The ‘Inspection Memo’ must be signed both by the arrestee and the police officer effecting the arrest and its copy provided to the arrestee.

 vii.
 The arrestee should be subjected to medical examination by the trained doctor every 48 hours during his detention in custody by a doctor on the panel of approved doctors appointed by Director, Health Services of the concerned State or Union Territory, Director, Health Services should prepare such a panel for all Tehsils and Districts as well.

 viii.
 Copies of all the documents including the memo of arrest, referred to above, should be sent to the Magistrate for his record.

 ix.
 The arrestee may be permitted to meet his lawyer during interrogation, though not throughout the interrogation.

 x.
 A police control room should be provided at all district and State headquarters where information regarding the arrest and the place of custody of the arrestee shall be communicated by the officer causing the arrest, within 12 hours of effecting the arrest and at the police control room it should be displayed on a conspicuous notice board.

-Q 24.
-What are the broad guidelines for arrest followed in CBEC?
+Q.27 What a r e the broad guidelines for arrest followed in CBIC?

 i. to ensure proper investigation of the offence;